aquietone/boxhud/README.md

 Characters which log off or for some reason stop being available will go stale and be removed from the table after 30 seconds.

 # Configuration
-The configuration is stored in a separate Lua file, which is then included with `settings = require('boxhud.boxhud-settings')`.
+The configuration is stored in a separate Lua file, which is then included with `settings = require 'boxhud.settings.boxhud-settings'`.

 By default, `boxhud-settings.lua` is included with the script.
 Upon startup, it will be copied to a character specific file `boxhud-settings-charactername.lua`.
 An existing `boxhud-settings-charactername.lua` will always take precedence over `boxhud-settings.lua`.